 Apparently, there’s a new Vampire show on Netflix and I saw people discussing the history of vampires online.
 This led me to search for the origin of the myth, to discover:

-Who was the First Vampire?
+Who is the Original Vampire?

 First of all, I’d like to specify that vampires are creatures from folklore.
 This is what we are talking about here.
 I know some people think they are vampires themselves, but I’m gonna stick with the world of fiction today.